anthx/anthony-carrick-hugo-blog/content/post/exploring-power-consumption-power-bi/index.md

 image: exploring-power-consumption-with-power-bi.png
 ---
 I’ve noticed that my monthly electricity usage has increased this year and I can’t explain why.

+So I thought of downloading my usage data from the retailer in CSV format so I can try to analyse it in Microsoft Power BI.

 | Before May | After May |
 | ------ | ----- |
 | ![screenshot of Usage from retailer showing October to August](image2.png) | ![screenshot of Usage from retailer showing February to December](image5.png) |

-(October to April, it was mostly below 100 kWh and following May it was around 120 to 150 kWh.)
+October to April, it was mostly below 100 kWh and following May it was around 120 to 150 kWh.

-So I thought of downloading my usage data from the retailer in CSV format so I can try to analyse it in Microsoft Power BI.

 # Preparing the Data